yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

   construction started from.
 The sentence carries its own ancestry in its digits.
-- Whether this sentence has anything to do with *itself* depends entirely on what the symbol `D` means — and `D` still means nothing.
+- Whether this sentence has anything to do with *itself* depends entirely on which equations govern the symbol `D` — and no axiom mentions `D` yet.

 Like the coding (4.3), $\mathrm{gsub}$ and $\mathrm{diag}$ are
 mechanical: encode, write digits, replace characters.